julianworden/PluginStation/README.md

 ## Release Notes
 Here are the release notes for all public and beta versions of Plugin Station.

+### v1.0.9
+- Fix a bug where a superseded plugin system warning would show up for plugins that have the superseded and superseding plugin installed.
+No longer will a warning be shown for a superseded plugin if the latest plugin that supersedes it is installed
+- Fix a bug where the app does not properly handle plugins that have the same name as another plugin in the database.
+This is now handled properly both during plugin scanning, and when changes happen during and not during app operation
+- Fix 2 bugs in the screen that shows when plugin changes are made when the app is or is not running.
+The first was showing irrelevant installed version change data when a single format for a plugin was uninstalled/installed.
+The second was affecting what would happen if 2 plugins with the same name were changed at the same time.
+Only one of the 2 plugins was showing up, now both are

 ### v1.0.8
 - Implement CMD + ',' keyboard shortcut to open app preferences to follow standard macOS conventions.
 Also add a 'Preferences' button to the Plugin Station tab in the macOS menu bar for the same reason
 - Further improve stability when a plugin is uninstalled both when the app is and is not running